Josh Donaldson Player Props: Yankees vs. White Sox

 White Sox Pitching Rankings

-- The White Sox surrender the second-most home runs in baseball (86 total, 1.4 per game).
+- White Sox pitchers combine to allow the second-most home runs in baseball (86 total, 1.4 per game).

-- The righty last pitched on Wednesday against the Los Angeles Angels, when he threw four innings, allowing eight earned runs while giving up eight hits.
+- His most recent appearance was on Wednesday, May 31 against the Los Angeles Angels, when the righty went four innings, surrendering eight earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.